Related Links

 Experimental Procedure

 1. To start this science fair project, you will first build a vision protractor.
-Place the poster board in front of you on a flat surface, with the long side closest to you.
+Place the foam board in front of you on a flat surface, with the long side closest to you.

-2. Stick the pushpin into the poster board, near the long edge and halfway along the 2-foot edge of the poster board.
+2. Stick the pushpin into the foam board, near the long edge and halfway along the 2-foot edge of the foam board.
 Be sure there is nothing underneath that will get harmed by the pushpin.

 3. Tie the 1 ½-foot piece of string to one end of the pencil, and tie the other end of the string around the pushpin.